fdon/DataCleanProject/README.md

 	9.	save tinyDataset to a file

-### The tinyDataset contains 180 observations of the following 88 variables
+### The tinyDataset contains 180 observations (6 activities X 30 subjects) of the following 88 variables:

 names(tinyDataset)